Arlington Heights High School: Notable incidents

 In 1963, a number of Paschal High School students attacked a crowd of Arlington Heights students using blunt weapons, Molotov cocktails and a plane that dropped toilet paper with Paschal's school colors.
 This incident led to 46 arrests, and a Heights High School bonfire being the center of a near riot.
 In the incident, carloads of Paschal boys and exes descended on a crowd of 500 Heights students at Benbrook Lake with an armory of weapons including baseball bats, lead pipes, whips and Molotov cocktails.
 A private-plane flyover by a 20-year-old pilot, a 1962 Paschal graduate, dropped rolls of school-color purple-and-white toilet paper that fluttered down onto the Heights crowd, and a 1948 sedan covered in gasoline-soaked mattresses and labeled "The Panther Ram Car" was set afire by a burly graduate and rolled toward the bonfire woodpile.
 There was also a ground assault by boys with bows and arrows, storming over the spillway and sailing arrows in a scene a county deputy compared to a frontier Native American attack.
 When all was said and done there was only one injury, when wrecker driver Junior Slayton, 33, was grazed by buckshot while towing away a student's car.
 One week later, a visiting President John F. Kennedy smiled and asked at the mention of Paschal High School, "Isn't that the school with its own air force?"

-In 1979, a Paschal student stole a bulldozer from a county construction site and rammed it into the Arlington Heights field house the day before the annual Heights-Paschal football game, destroying the field house.
+In 1979, a Paschal High School student stole a bulldozer from a county construction site and rammed it into the Arlington Heights field house the day before the annual Heights-Eastern Hills football game, destroying the field house.
 The incident resulted in criminal convictions and a nationwide reassessment of safety and security measures, starting a national discussion about youth violence and vandalism on many television and radio programs.

+On February 28th, 2020, at around 12 PM, Arlington Heights was placed under lockdown following the discovery of an unused box of ammunition and a BB gun on school grounds.
+School administrators and law enforcement investigated and responded by implementing metal detector screenings for students.
+A thorough search of the premises confirmed that there were no actual firearms present on the campus.
+No arrests were made, and the lockdown was lifted at the end of the school day.

+On August 21st, 2026, at around 8:15 AM, Arlington Heights was placed under lockdown following emergency calls to Fort Worth Police Department regarding potential gunshots inside the building.
+Campus resource officers, Neighborhood Patrol Officers, and Officers from other parts of the city responded to the campus.
+A subsequent investigation by law enforcement revealed that the sounds of gunfire were caused by one or more students detonating fireworks in a school bathroom.
+After confirming there was no active threat, the lockdown was lifted.
+No injuries were reported, and the identities of the students involved were not immediately released.